nummacway/gb300/README.md

 | **PicoDrive**         | 1.91      | `cbc93b6`  | `.bin`, `.md`, `.smd`, `.gen`, ~~`.32x`~~, ~~`.cue`~~, ~~`.iso`~~, `.sms`  | `0x04000000` |
 | **Mednafen PCE Fast** | v0.9.38.7 | _unknown_  | `.pce`, ~~`.cue`~~, ~~`.ccd`~~, ~~`.chd`~~                                 | `0x80000000` |

 *&#32;= `.zfb` does have the bitmask `0x00000300` used for thumbnailed files, but the GB300 can only show thumbnails for the third to seventh file extension in its list (which is identical to the one above). `.zfb` is the eighth in that internal list so there is no thumbnail.
 This means that there is absolutely no chance to use thumbnails for ROMs launched with multicore.
 The lack of a thumbnail for `.zfb` is funny because on the SF2000, the sole use of `.zfb` is to provide the thumbnail for a file in another directory.
-ZFB is short for ZIP Final Burn (an emulator), despite not containing a ZIP file.
+ZFB is short for ZIP Final Burn (an emulator), despite not containing zipped content on the SF2000.

 The _named_ emulators are from `libretro`.
 If they were used in that context, they'd report all the given extensions to `libretro`, but the the GB300 does not display the stroke-out ones. `.bin` files are associated with PicoDrive, not gpSP, so they are stroke-out for the latter.